£24,910 - £36,235 Price range

 It’s unusual for manufacturers to use the launch of a new vehicle into a new market to take an abrupt turn away from their well-thumbed blue prints.

-The BMW 2-Series Active Tourer will be entering the compact people carrier market sporting a new front-wheel drive chassis, powered by BMW’s radical three-cylinder petrol and a more traditional four-cylinder diesel engine.
+However, the BMW 2-Series Active Tourer is just such a car – it sports a new front-wheel drive chassis, powered by BMW’s radical three-cylinder petrol and a more traditional four-cylinder diesel engine.

-The Active Tourer has already received praise for its smooth economy combined with trademark handling, but has BMW missed the point of making a practical vehicle?
+The Active Tourer is already praised for its smooth economy combined with trademark handling, but has BMW missed the point of making a practical vehicle?

 If the Active Tourer is too small for you, then why not have a look at the 2 Series Gran Tourer with its seven seats and bigger boot.